MatthewDLudwig/NimiqWrapper/README.md

   - `poolBalance` / `payoutBalance`
     - Returns the amount of NIM the pool is reporting that it owes the specified miner address.
     - These two values are similar and a bit confusing.  `payoutBalance` is usually more accurate, but checking both would make sense.
+  - `maxThreads`
+    - Returns the maximum number of threads you're recommended to use on the platform.
+	  - For the browser, `window.navigator.hardwareConcurrency` is used.
+	  - For NodeJS, `require('os').cpus().length` is used.
   - `threads`
     - Returns the number of threads the miner is currently using in the browser.
 - Setters